 The employer is liable for all reasonable expenses necessarily incurred by a worker as the result of an injury, including:

-- medical and other services, eg medical practitioners, hospital and rehabilitation services; and
+- medical and other services, eg medical practitioners, hospital and

 - travel to and from these services.